Robin-WZQ/Awesome-Backdoor-on-LMMs/README.md

 # Awesome-Backdoor-on-LMMs

 Awesome-Backdoor-on-LMMs is a collection of state-of-the-art, novel, exciting backdoor methods on LLMs.
 It contains papers, codes, datasets, evaluations, and analyses.
 Any additional things regarding jailbreak, PRs, issues are welcome.
-Any problems, please contact yliu@u.nus.edu.
+Any problems, please contact wangzhongqi23s@ict.ac.cn.
 If you find this repository useful to your research or work, it is really appreciated to star this repository and cite our papers [here](#Reference). :sparkles:

 ## Reference